untoldwind/KontrolSystem2/docs/reference/ksp/vessel.md

 ```

 Calculate a coordinate system independent direction based on
-heading, pitch an roll relative to the horizon.
+heading, pitch and roll relative to the horizon.

 Parameters